microsoft/pxt-jacdac/tools/v2oob/README.md

-# JACDAC Multitool
+# JACDAC "Out of the Box" experience for micro:bit V2 and basic Jacdac modules

-Usage: Drop the `.uf2` generated in [Actions](https://github.com/microsoft/jacdac-multitool/actions) (or from a release) on your Arcade device.
+Usage: Drop the `.uf2` generated in [Actions](https://github.com/microsoft/pxt-jacdac/actions) (or from a release) on your micro:bit V2 device.

-Currently only works with F4 and D5 devices (of which only F4 was tested).
+Currently only works with micro:bit v2

+Behavior:
+ - when a Jacdac module is added to or removed from the bus, the micro:bit displays the new count of devices on the bus
+ - when a Jacdac button module is attached, the micro:bit will respond to the following events as follows
+    - Down: display small heart on 5x5 LEDs
+    - Hold: display large heart
+    - Up: clear display
+ - when a Jacdac sensor (slider, rotary encoder) is attached and the sensor value changes appreciably, micro:bit will display a bar chart showing the magnitude of the reading register
+ - when a Jacdac actuator (servor, lights) is attached, the micro:bit will send a command to it based on which button of micro:bit is pressed (A, B, A+B)

 ## Building